jenkinsci/wwpass-plugin/README.md

 | Certificate file | C:/wwpass/wwpass_sp.crt | /etc/ssl/certs/wwpass_sp.crt |
 |     Key file     | C:/wwpass/wwpass_sp.key | /etc/ssl/certs/wwpass_sp.key |

 You may use this paths and names.
-If you want to use another path and names for this files, change it in Jenkins settins (if you are using WWPass authentication as a secondary realm, change these properties in **Manage Jenkins>Configure System**, or is you are using it as primary realm - in **Manage Jenkins>Configure Global Security**).
+If you want to use another path and names for this files, change it in Jenkins settins (if you are using WWPass authentication as a secondary realm, change these properties in **Manage Jenkins>Configure System**, or if you are using it as primary realm - in **Manage Jenkins>Configure Global Security**).